 Serving hot food at off-premise events or on-premise, buffet-style events requires warming trays.
-And off-premise events with full dinner service will require portable cooking equipment like a travelling gas stove.
+And off-premise events with full dinner service will require portable cooking equipment like a traveling gas stove.

-It’s up to you whether you’ll let your equipment needs dictate your menu, or your menu dictate your equipment needs.
+It’s up to you whether you’ll let your equipment needs dictate your menu, or your menu dictates your equipment needs.
 Either way, one decision leads to the other.

 Highlighting one or two items from your restaurant’s existing menu gives people a taste of what you offer at your venue.
 This also helps maintain a consistent brand.